SchwarzFuchs/Stationeers-Advanced-Furnace-Automatization-Project/README.md

 \* Depends on how much capacity of buffer chutes you want to have

-\** You can replace PreProcessing pump with turbo version for faster preprocessing
+\** You can replace PreProcessing pump with turbo version for faster preprocessing in some cases
 ### ICs and their connections
 #### Recipe Chip
 Allows you to select a recipe and write its parameters to memory.
 There're 3 versions of code for it, one is universal and the two other ones are optimised for Venus and Vulcan accordingly.